 The design goal for all of our drivers is to have as smooth as possible on and off axis frequency response.
 To achieve this smooth response in our drivers we employ amongst other things laminated cones.
 Laminating two dissimilar materials in our drivers, Nomex and Kevlar, we are able to eliminate the breakup of each material entirely.
 Nomex and Kevlar are both very light so the combined moving mass is similar to a typical Polypropylene cone.

 In the graphs to the left you can see our 6.5" woofer and the 1" Beryllium tweeter used in the S series models.
-These measurements are performed in an anechoic chamber on a large test baffle allowing easily repeatable measurements in completely calibrated environment.
+These measurements are performed in an anechoic chamber on a large test baffle allowing easily repeatable measurements in a completely calibrated environment.
 Both the woofer and tweeter curve are very flat with a very controlled roll off free of breakup.

 When a speaker is placed in a real room with walls, ceiling and floor the acoustical output from the speaker is reflected hundreds of times possibly before it finally reaches the listeners ears.
 Many speaker companies design their crossovers inside an anechoic chamber and once the speaker measures flat call the design finished.
 This completely ignores how the speaker will perform in a real room.
 In the design of all Ryan Speakers we use a combination of anechoic and in room measurements during the development and final voicing of our loudspeakers.